fmerg/pymerkle/USAGE.md

 ### __.consistency_proof (*old_hash, sublength*)__

-Returns an instance of the `proof.proof` class, thought of as the consistency-proof for the presumed previous stage of the Merkle-tree corresponding to the inserted hash-length combination
+Returns an instance of the `proof.proof` class, thought of as the consistency-proof for the presumed previous state of the Merkle-tree corresponding to the inserted hash-length combination

-- **old_hash** (_str_), hexadecimal form of the top-hash of the tree to be presumably detected as a previous stage of the Merkle-tree
+- **old_hash** (_str_), hexadecimal form of the top-hash of the tree to be presumably detected as a previous state of the Merkle-tree

-- **sublength** (_int_), length of the tree to be presumably detected as a previous stage of the Merkle-tree
+- **sublength** (_int_), length of the tree to be presumably detected as a previous state of the Merkle-tree

 ### __.clear ( )__